9:00 Welcome from director Jaime Kirby

 9:15 Keynote by Matthew J. Kirby

 A brief orientation on how to chart your course for the day.
+Help yourself to some tea and scones.

 10:30 Chart Your Course